3 Key Financial Reports to Understand as Your Business Grows

 The Profit & Loss Report

-As a business matures from a startup to a $1M business, a Profit & Loss statement is probably the most important resource for keeping track of the financial position of the company.
+As your business grows from startup to about $1M in revenue, a Profit and Loss statement becomes a key resource for tracking performance.
+The P&L is straightforward.
 The P&L is fairly simple.
 It summarizes revenue, costs, and incurred expenses during a specific time period.

 The Balance Sheet

-Once a business hits the $1M mark, a balance sheet becomes extremely important.
-It’s around that point that business owners are often approaching banks to get a line of credit or a note to buy some equipment.
-The business is proving successful and you want to expand upon that success with some additional resources.
+Once annual revenue approaches the $1M mark, the balance sheet matters a lot.
+That is often when owners approach lenders for a line of credit or financing to buy equipment.
+The business is working, and you want to build on that momentum with more resources.

-The bank is going to want to get a full picture of the health of the company and that’s where the balance sheet comes in.
-While a P&L statement shows the profit and loss over a period of time (a month, a quarter, a year, etc.), the balance sheet summarizes the company’s financial position at that specific point in time.
+Lenders need a complete picture of the company’s health.
+While a P&L shows profit and loss over time, the balance sheet summarizes the company’s financial position at a point in time.
 It shows where the company stands today.

 The Cash Flow Statement